Scaling Resource Efficiency and Cleaner Production (RECP) in the Nairobi Rivers Basin

 - 74 are compliant with NEMA BOD limit of 500 mg/l

-Pilot Treatment Plant: the first pilot wastewater treatment plant is fully operational at Ultravetis East Africa Ltd, a pharmaceutical, animal health company operating in the Nairobi county.
+The first pilot wastewater treatment plant under this project, is fully operational at Ultravetis East Africa Ltd, a pharmaceutical, animal health company operating in the Nairobi County.
 Since the successful installation of the wastewater treatment plant, suspended and organic pollutants from the manufacturing processes have been significantly reduced from the Ultravetis East Africa Ltd wastewater stream.
-Treated wastewater is now compliant with NEMA’s Fifth Schedule Standards (Sewer Discharge) and is being reused for non-critical processes (cleaning, toilets).
-The installation of the waste water treatment plant at the second pilot site, Supra Textiles, is ongoing.
+Treated wastewater is now compliant with NEMA’s Fifth Schedule Standards (sewer discharge) and is being reused for non-critical processes (cleaning, toilets).
+Preparation for the installation of the wastewater treatment plant at the second pilot site is ongoing.

 Connect with KNCPC